 The Sessho-seki is so famous in fact that it is even sung about in the Japanese national anthem and is an important part of Nasu’s identity.
 Nasu has some of the best hot springs near Tokyo – though sadly not the famous snow monkey hot springs which are a few hours away.

 Nasu Japan is a big place – and there is so much more to do here than you would think.
 As I’ve already shown, Nasu is much, much more than just the best hot springs near Tokyo – but in case you have more time or you’re just looking for something more, here are the other top things to do in Nasu Japan I could not quite fit in.

 I don’t actually have photos of them for obvious reasons, but I am so obsessed with sharing the pure pleasures of Nasu I will intersperse some other great photos I haven’t gotten to include so far!

 As if Nasu was not weird and wonderful enough, you can visit the Nasu Teddy Bear Museum where over 100 artists have come together to produce these kawaii works of art housed in a British manor house teddy bear studio of all places.
 Rumour has it there is also a life-size Totoro here from My Neighbor Totoro!

-If you love vintage cars then you should not pass up to opportunity to visit the Nasu Classic Car Museum which has an eclectic collection of US power muscles cars, practical Japanese transport and sexy Euro sports cars.
+If you love vintage cars then you should not pass up to an opportunity to visit the Nasu Classic Car Museum which has an eclectic collection of US power muscles cars, practical Japanese transport, and sexy Euro sports cars.
 With cars dating all the way back to the 1901 De Dion Bouton, this is one thing to see in Nasu car lovers should not skip!